By Grant Edrington – Updated May 31, 2023

 The only downside is that there are limits to how much you can borrow with a VA loan.
 However, for most home buyers, the limits will not affect their home search.
 You can find out the VA loan limits in your area here.

 To qualify for a VA loan, here are the main requirements:

 - You must be a U.S. military veteran or a surviving spouse.
 In general, this means you served for at least 90 days and were honorably discharged or you are the spouse of a veteran who is missing in action, held as a prisoner of war, or who has passed away.

 - You must qualify according to the mortgage lender’s standards.
-These standards cover factors like your employment status, income, and debt-to-income (DTI) ratio.
+These standards cover factors like your credit score, employment status, income, and debt-to-income (DTI) ratio.

 - You must live in the home for at least one full year.
 The VA loan program is intended for those buyers who will use the property as their primary residence.

-Like VA loans, the United States Department of Agriculture (USDA) loan program allows you to buy a home with no down payment and a credit score of just 620 or above.
-According to WalletHub, about 22% of Americans have a credit score between 600-700 and the USDA loan program can provide significant help to many of the prospective homeowners in this category.
+Like VA loans, the United States Department of Agriculture (USDA) loan program allows you to buy a home with no down payment and a credit score of just 640 or above.
+The USDA loan program can provide significant help to many prospective homeowners in this category.

-In order to qualify for a USDA loan, here are the requirements:
+In order to qualify for a USDA loan, you’ll need to meet certain requirements:

 - Your monthly mortgage payment should be less than 29% of your income.
 The mortgage payment includes your principal, interest, insurance, and taxes.